Tangent categories of algebras over operads: Colored operads

-\begin{example} A $W$-colored operad in $\M$ with only 1-ary operations is precisely an $\M$-enriched category with $W$ as its set of objects.
+\begin{rem} Let $\P$ be a $W$-colored operad.
+Then $\P_{\leq 1}$ and $\P_1$ inherit from $\P$ a natural operad structure.
+Furthermore, $\P_n$ inherits from $\P$ the structure of a $\P_1$-bimodule and $\P_{\leq n}$ inherits from $\P$ the structure of a $\P_{\leq 1}$-bimodule.
+Similarly, $\P_0 \cong \P_{\leq 0}$ inherits from $\P$ the structure of a $\P$-bimodule, and is in particular a $\P$-algebra.
+As such, it is the \textbf{initial $\P$-algebra}. \end{rem} \begin{rem} A $W$-colored operad in $\M$ with only 1-ary operations is precisely an $\M$-enriched category with $W$ as its set of objects.
 Consequently, if $\P$ is an operad in $\M$ then we will often consider $\P_1$ as an $\M$-enriched category, and will refer to it as the \textbf{underlying category} of $\P$.
-When $\P$ is an $\M$-enriched category (i.e., when $\P = \P_1$), a $\P$-algebra is simply an enriched functor $\P\lrar \M$. \end{example}
+When $\P$ is an $\M$-enriched category (i.e., when $\P \cong \P_1$), a $\P$-algebra is simply an enriched functor $\P\lrar \M$. \end{rem} \begin{define} An \textbf{augmented $\P$-algebra} in $\M$ is a $\P$-algebra $A$ equipped with a map of $\P$-algebras $A \lrar \P_0$, where $\P_0$ is considered as the initial $\P$-algebra.
+We will denote by $\Alg_{\P}^{\aug} := (\Alg_{\P})_{/\P_0}$ the category of augmented $\P$-algebras.
+We note that by construction the category $\Alg_{\P}^{\aug}$ is pointed. \end{define}